 Advantages of the Everlasting Comfort Memory Foam Travel Neck Pillow:

-- It’s priced around $20 and it qualifies for Amazon Prime!
+- It’s less than $20 and it qualifies for Amazon Prime!

 - This pillow provides considerable neck support for people who need it.